cybruGhost/CubicStream/README.md

 # 🎵 CubicStream

+## still Ongoing ...
+Will Fix Streaming issues next week .

 **CubicStream** is a sleek and powerful music web app that lets you stream audio from YouTube and other online sources in one smooth interface.

 ---
-## still ONGOING.fixed streaming issues and Ui look

 ## 🚀 Features